 An AHCD is the combination of a medical power of attorney and a living will.
 A medical power of attorney allows you to designate an individual you trust to make your healthcare decisions for you.
 Living wills specify a person's medical preferences involving life support or end-of-life decisions.

 Proactive estate planning ensures your loved ones can irrefutably receive what you want them to receive from your estate.
 If there are certain family members you wish to leave out of your will, you can include that statement in your estate planning documents.

 Remember, should you become incapacitated and you don't have an estate plan authorized by our River Edge law firm, New Jersey can step in and decide how your assets are divided among family members.
 This also means paying a probate court thousands of dollars to litigate the estate.

 Nothing gives you peace of mind like knowing your wishes and assets aren't left to impersonal probate judges.
 Giro & Associates offers expert legal guidance to older New Jersey residents who haven't begun estate planning.

 Let us help your loved ones avoid probate court with advice and guidance regarding wills, beneficiary designations, life insurance disbursements, and other matters you want decided in the event of an incapacitating illness or injury.
-Contact our law firm in Hackensack today to schedule a consultation appointment at your convenience.
+Contact our law firm in River Edge today to schedule a consultation appointment at your convenience.

 Client Success Stories